Quantcast

 With $2.5 Million Budget Deficit, School Board Looks At Privatizing Paraprofessionals And Substitute Teachers

+Brian Bonanno, the school district’s manager of administrative services, told the Board of Education Jan.
+30 that it could save $675,000 by privatizing paraprofessionals.
 On the night the Board of Education was told it could save at least $675,000 a year by privatizing its paraprofessionals, one board member said the district should also outsource substitute teachers.
-The idea came from the Board of Education’s finance committee chairman, Delvin Burton, after he told his colleagues that they’re looking at a more than $2 million shortfall …
+Don’t Miss Out!
+No …

 Read More »